splunk/public-o11y-docs/gdi/monitors-hosts/docker.rst

 ``{include} /_includes/configuration.md``

-If you’re using this integration with the default Docker daemon domain socket, you might need to add the ``splunk-otel-collector`` user to the ``docker`` group to have permission to access the Docker API.
+If you're using this integration with the default Docker daemon domain socket, you might need to add the ``splunk-otel-collector`` user to the ``docker`` group to have permission to access the Docker API.